pjgg/diy-blockchain/README.md

 - **Create Transactions**: Add new transactions that will be stored in the blockchain.
 - **Mine Blocks**: Mine new blocks that include the transactions, proving the validity of the new block.
 - **View Blockchain**: Retrieve the entire chain to visualize the blocks and transactions.
+- **Add New Node**: This feature allows a new node (i.e., a server or participant) to join the blockchain network.
+By registering a new node, it can participate in mining, transactions, and chain validation.
+- **Validate Chain (Resolve Conflicts)**: This feature allows a node to validate its blockchain and resolve any conflicts that may exist between chains, typically when there are competing blocks from different nodes.
+The node will replace its chain with the longest, valid chain available.

 ## API Endpoints